macgibbons/sql-professional/book-1-carnival-design/chapters/CREATE_TABLES_COLUMNS.md

 1. Creating a new database with pgAdmin
 2. Creating a table in your new database
-3. How to define your field data types
-1. How to add a relationship between tables
+3. How to add a relationship between tables

 <br>